Andrewshumeiker/python_basics/README.md

 # python_basics
-this repository collects all the python work and exercises i have done, and also contains basic python documentation.
+this repository collects all the python work and exercises i have done, on 2023 class.